samsquire/ideas4/README.md

 # 196. Binpacking work into network and time and server communication

-How do you write a scalable execution system that supports small numbers items to large petabytes worth of data?
+How do you write a scalable execution system that supports small numbers of items to large petabytes worth of data?
+But is written as if you do not need to worry of scale?

 You can binpack work over time and then distribute the plan.